Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Opening announcement for the new store at Redhill Surrey (No 164) in 1924Opening advertisement for the High Street, Uxbridge, Woolworth store (No. 370) in 1929

-The arrival of a new red front was always a spectacular affair.
-The celebrations featured orchestras or a marching band, fireworks and even circus performers.
-Most fronts were draped with flags and bunting to add to the razzamatazz.
+Each store opening was spectacular.
+The celebrations featured an orchestra or a marching band, fireworks and even circus performers.
+Most storefronts were draped with flags and bunting to add to the razzamatazz.
 Bosses knew that a big launch would draw a huge crowd, and that many of the day's visitors would later add a trip to the new FWW to their regular shopping habits.

-The firm also laid on extra bargains specially for the opening day.
+There were extra bargains specially for the opening day.
 The goal was to supply enough stock to last through until the end of the first weekend of trading.
 Among the favourite 'specials' in the Twenties were large enamel or stainless steel bath tubs, preserving pans for jam-making or nine carat genuine gold rings.
-Each wasl offered for sixpence.
+Each was offered for sixpence.
 Customers were only allowed one each.
 There was also a special selection of sweets for a penny.
-Miniature postcards of music promoting the record department were given away freely.
+Free miniature music postcards promoting the record department were another favourite.